matwoess/thrust/README.md

 - ruscii = "0.3.2"
 - rand = "0.8.5"

-For minimum input lag, when rendering many elements, and best performance the [alacritty](https://github.com/alacritty/alacritty) terminal emulator was used for running the application.
+For minimum input lag when rendering many elements and best performance the [alacritty](https://github.com/alacritty/alacritty) terminal emulator was used for running the application.

 ## Effort and research

 A lot of effort went into researching and trying out different terminal/console game engines.
-Due to personal recommendations, I wanted to avoid the complexity and learning curve of the [ncurses](https://github.com/mirror/ncurses) library (this is probably the best framework for such task out there).
+Due to personal recommendations, I wanted to avoid the complexity and learning curve of the [ncurses](https://github.com/mirror/ncurses) library (this is probably the best library for creating terminal based UIs out there).

 One of the first Google search results when searching for "terminal game engine" are
  - [Termgine](https://github.com/Morasiu/Termgine) and